DavorPenzar/yamb/README.md

 The game may be played solitaire or multiplayer.
 The rules are the same, but, when played multiplayer, the players take turns rather than one player waiting until the other player(s) are finished.
 The upper bound of the number of players does not exist, but keep in mind that the game does not last short even if played singleplayer.

 The game is played using 5 dice.
 In each turn, the player may roll the dice no more than three times.
 Also, in all rolls except the first one, the player may choose which dice they would like to roll, and which they would like to keep from the previous rolls (a die that was not rolled in the second roll but kept from the first roll may still be rolled in the third roll).
-At the end of the turn, the player uses values of the dice after the final roll (all 5 dice, including the ones kept from previous rolls).
+At the end of the turn, the player uses the values of the dice after the final roll (all 5 dice, including the ones kept from previous rolls).
 These values are used for filling game columns.
-In each turn, only one slot in only one column may be filled.
+In each turn, only one slot in only one column may (and must) be filled.
 When a slot is filled, it cannot be overwritten later.

 Each column has its own rules regarding the order of filling slots, but scoring is common to all columns.
 Slots, descriptions and scores are presented in the table below (see below table why some slots are printed in bold):